 The global mining industry experienced a 1% drop in new job postings related to corporate governance in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Corporate Governance in Mining – Hiring Activity in Q3 2022.
 This compares to a 23% increase versus Q3 2021.

 Notably, Automotive Technicians and Repairers jobs accounted for a 4% share of the global mining industry’s corporate governance-related total new job postings in Q3 2022, down 3% over the prior quarter.

 Automotive Technicians and Repairers, with a share of 4%, emerged as the top corporate governance-related job roles within the mining industry in Q3 2022, with new job postings drop by 3% quarter-on-quarter.
 Accountants and Auditors came in second with a share of 3% in Q3 2022, with new job postings rising by 75% over the previous quarter.

 The other prominent corporate governance roles include First-Line Supervisors of Office and Administrative Support Workers with a 3% share in Q3 2022, Occupational Health and Safety Specialists and Technicians with a 3% share of new job postings.

 The largest share of corporate governance-related new job postings in the mining industry in Q3 2022 was in the US with 37% followed by Australia (16%) and Canada (10%).
-The share represented by the US was 0% lower than the 38% share it accounted for in Q2 2022.
+The share represented by the US was 0.19 percentage points lower than the 38% share it accounted for in Q2 2022.

 To further understand the key themes and technologies driving hiring activity in the mining industry, access GlobalData’s latest thematic research reports.